agyapongeli77/TwitterCone/README.md

   - [x] User is taken back to home timeline with **new tweet visible** in timeline
   - [x] Newly created tweet should be manually inserted into the timeline and not rely on a full refresh
   - [x] User can **see a counter with total number of characters left for tweet** on compose tweet page

+  The following **bonus** features are implemented:

+- [x] Use Parcelable instead of Serializable using the popular [Parceler library](http://guides.codepath.org/android/Using-Parceler).

 ## Video Walkthrough